xaksis/vue-good-table/README.md

 </vue-good-table>
 ```
 **Note:**
-* The original row object can be accessed via `prop.row`
+* The original row object can be accessed via `props.row`
-* The currently displayed table row index can be accessed via `prop.index` .
+* The currently displayed table row index can be accessed via `props.index` .
-* The original row index can be accessed via `prop.row.originalIndex`.
-You can access the original row object by using `row[prop.row.originalIndex]`.
+* The original row index can be accessed via `props.row.originalIndex`.
+You can access the original row object by using `row[props.row.originalIndex]`.
-* You can access the formatted row data (for example - formatted date) via `prop.formattedRow`
+* You can access the formatted row data (for example - formatted date) via `props.formattedRow`

 ### Component Options